Make a Lasting Impression with These Tips for Designing a Brochure

 Learn how.
 If you’re a visual learner, Adobe InDesign CC offers an easy to follow brochure tutorial that walks through all aspects of the design process from how to specify the number of pages in the document, to the number of columns, to setting margins.
 Additional tutorials show you how to add fonts from Typekit — where you’ll have access to over 4,000 typefaces — or how to save your project and project elements to Creative Cloud Libraries.

-Optimize images.
+Optimise images.
 Once you’ve found the perfect photo or illustration images and you want to create that unique, branded look for your company, Adobe Photoshop CC is your tool.
-With Photoshop, you can optimize and edit your photos or images, adjusting contrast or color balance to bring out the best in your design.
+With Photoshop, you can optimise and edit your photos or images, adjusting contrast or colour balance to bring out the best in your design.
 In Photoshop you can also crop and change proportion, straighten photos, brighten dark spots, and even eliminate distracting elements from your images.
-Visual variety keeps your brochure interesting, even as you stay consistent with with your brand identity.
+Visual variety keeps your brochure interesting, even as you stay consistent with your brand identity.